FLYSTEPHEN/DJ-Newweb/README.md

-# The webpage of the final project of COMM 7780 HONG KONG BAPTIST UNIVERSITY
+# The Survival Guide for Data Journalists
-- Please browse the page [here](https://flystephen.github.io/DJ-insight/)
+- **Please browse the page [here](https://flystephen.github.io/DJ-insight/)**.
+This is the webpage of our final project of Comm 7780 HKBU, 2018.
-- This is the webpage of our COMM 7780 HONG KONG BAPTIST UNIVERSITY course([2018 Course Openbook]( https://github.com/hupili/python-for-data-and-media-communication-gitbook/)).
-The repo of dataset is [here](https://github.com/ConnorLi96/survival-guide-of-data-journalist).
+- The repo of dataset is [here](https://github.com/ConnorLi96/survival-guide-of-data-journalist).

 **References**